vanessasgh/safespace-githubpage/mvc-components.md

 # Post
 ## Post View
 - Post Form Component: The form that allows users to create a new post component.
-Controller "newPostFormHandler" function that handles submission of the form on click of an associated “Post” button.
+Controller "newPostFormHandler" function handles submission of the form on click of an associated “Post” button.
 - Search Post Component: The text entry box that allows users to search for an existing post component.
-Controller "newSearchPostHandler" function that handles search submission of the text entry box on click of “Search” button or enter key.
+Controller "newSearchPostHandler" function handles search submission of the text entry box on click of “Search” button or enter key.

 ## Post Controller
 - "newPostFormHandler" function handles submission of the post view's "post form component".
 This extracts the attributes from the form fields and passes them in a call to post model's "createPost" function then handles the response and pushes it to the post view.